 Detective Forst episode 5 recap: The cover-up begins

-Forst held at gunpoint in Detective Forst episode 5
+What happened in Detective Forst episode 5?

 This article contains spoilers for Detective Forst episode 5.
 Detective Forst is a brutal Polish Netflix crime drama that sees the titular detective Wiktor Forst trying to bring an end to a brutal serial killer's reign of terror.
 During his hunt for the so-called "Beast of Giewont", he ends up being thrown off the case.
 But as he's determined to bring the killer to justice, he continues his investigation off the books, with the aid of a local journalist, Olga Szrebska.